Sharma-IT/password-generator/README.md

 ## Features

-- Console-based script; easy-to-use UI for technical users.
+- Lightweight and user-friendly CLI

-- Performs faster than GUI-based alternatives.
+- Performs faster than GUI-based alternatives

+- Cross OS-compatible (Windows/Linux/macOS)

+- User can specify password length

+- Uses 'secret' module for cryptographically securer password generation

-- Usage does not require admin privileges.
+- Does not require admin privileges

-- Automatically logs generated passwords into a text file.
+- Automatically logs generated passwords into a text file

-- Can generate a symmetric cryptographic key to encrypt and decrypt the text file.
+- Generates symmetric cryptographic key to encrypt and decrypt text file

-- Can open the text file using the operating system's default text editor.
+- Opens text file using the operating system's default text editor

-- Can clear the entire text file.
+- Clears the text file

-- Can run offline and makes no outgoing or incoming network connections.
+- Runs offline and makes no outgoing or incoming network connections

-- Virtually has no limit with the length of generating a password.
+- Executable is only 8 MB in size

-- Only 8.23 MBs in size and uses an average of 20 MBs of RAM (when generating passwords with a character length less than 7 digits).
+- Uses an average of 20 MB of RAM (and only for a second) when generating passwords with a character length less than or equal to 16

+- Source code contains plenty of docstrings, is easily readable and editable

 ## Minimum System Requirements

-**NOTE:** Generating passwords less than the character length of 7 digits will be done instantly or within a few seconds and will only consume an average of 15 - 20 MBs of RAM.
-Generating passwords over the character length of 7 digits can take over a minute to generate and can use up more than 100 MBs of RAM.
+**NOTE:** Generating passwords less than or equal to the character length of 16 will be done instantly or within a few seconds and will only consume an average of 15 to 20 MB of RAM.
+Generating passwords over the character length of 16 digits can take over a minute to generate and can use up more than 100 MBs of RAM, though this largerly depends on your PC's specs.
+For e.g. testing on the M1 chip showed that passwords with character lengths as long as 99999 could be generated under a second.

 Processor (CPU): Intel Core Solo

-Operating System: Microsoft Windows XP
+Windows Operating System: Microsoft Windows XP

+Linux Operating System: Ubuntu Oneiric Ocelot

-Memory: 500 MBs RAM
+Memory: 500 MB RAM

-Storage: 1 GB
+Storage: 1 GB (8 MB excl. neccessary OS files)

 ## Getting Started